 I was particularly drawn to the idea of union with God through Karma or work, the concept of working for its own sake, without laying ownership to the fruits of that labor – a form of renunciation that did not involve removing oneself from active life.
 The practice is called Karma Yoga, and I was first exposed to it when reading the Bhagavad Gita, and later in the wrtings of Vivekananda.

 During morning chats with the head of the Mission, Swami Lokeswarananda, I asked him how an ordinary person could reach such a state of even-mindedness that success and failure could truly be viewed as the same impostor, as Kipling, had so eloquently put it in his poem, ‘If’, (one of history’s great ironies, by the way).
 He advised me that Karma Yoga was best practiced when the aspirant is engaged in activity that is in keeping with his own nature, else he risks it becoming a chore.
 He said, one ought to take pleasure in the doing, embody the action of acting rather than being preoccupied by the result.
 I could see the application of it in artists, musicians, some academics, and certain pro athletes – but could it happen at a mundane job?
 Surely this was an idealistic fantasy!
 In that sense, I questioned its practicality, and wondered whether anyone had observed it in the labor class?
 I could scarcely imagine a sweeper’s broom bringing him closer to Nirvana with each pass.

-Having tracked some kind of sticky substance on my shoe, the scientific name for which I believe is ‘crud’, I asked some locals where I could get it cleaned, and was told about a shoemaker or Muchi, who sat on the footpath of the Golpark roundabout, plying his trade in the gaze Vivekananda’s statue.
+Having tracked some kind of sticky substance on my shoe, the scientific name for which I believe is ‘crud’, I asked some locals where I could get it cleaned, and was told about a cobbler or Muchi, who sat on the footpath of the Golpark roundabout, plying his trade in the gaze Vivekananda’s statue.

 Upon seeing my predicament, he told me to remove my shoes and step on a piece of cardboard.
 The idea of baring my unstained feet, in the middle of a dirty street corner and stepping on a surface that, no doubt, many others had placed their filthy soles, was something I found intrinsically repulsive.
-Naturally I protested, telling him it wasn’t a complicated job at all: he merely needed to wipe the substance off with a cloth and some kind of cleaner.
+Naturally I protested, telling him it wasn’t a complicated job – and all he merely needed to do was wipe the substance off with a cloth and some kind of cleaner.

-Calmly, he put up his hand, arresting my excitation with his pinkish palm, saying ‘Please sir Aeta amar Dharma.’
+Calmly, he holding his pinkish palm up to me, he said, ‘Yah mera dharma hai.’
 Please, this is my job – but the word Dharma didn’t just mean job, it meant divinely inspired job, sense of purpose or duty; even, ‘this is my religion.’.
 I was taken aback: How could I now refuse?
 After all, he was saying his divine purpose in life was to clean my shoes.

 I watched the man, size up the stain, then slowly work the sides of the soiled shoe – first with a dry cloth – then mixing some tea-colored solvent with just enough water, not wasting a drop, he moved the cloth back and forth over it.
 After he finished one shoe, he did the other.
-It was different formula with different sequence but he managed to make them look exactly the same – all without shoe polish.
-He spent roughly half an in the burning sun on this mundane task when he could have easily gotten out of it by following my initial instructions.
+It was different formula with a different sequence but he managed to make them look exactly the same – all without shoe polish.
+He spent roughly half an hour in the burning sun on this mundane task when he could have easily gotten out of it by following my now admittedly arrogant demand.

 As the Muchi handed me back my shoes, I asked him how I had to pay, to which he replied, ‘ten rupees’.
 I was so impressed, I tried to give him twenty – after all it was less than a dollar for me, and he deserved so much more.
 He politely declined asking me why I should pay more when he had done nothing extra.
 I told him that I wanted to reward his professionalism.

 He flashed a toothless grin, and said something that stunned me: ‘I know who I am.
-You needn’t tell me.’
+Your money won’t inform this to me.’

 In a land where the law of paying tribute or Bakshish ruled supreme, he was content simply in the doing.

-It was at that moment that I realized that I could not say the same to him, for my first job was not my divine purpose in life.
+It was at that moment that I realized that I could not say the same to him, for my job was not my divine purpose in life.
 I did it for money.
 Did that make me a whore?
 No. But it didn’t make me a Karma Yogi, either.
 I knew, too, that I had found, at long last a laborer, who worked simply for its own sake without laying claim to the fruits of his efforts.
-More importantly, he seemed to have found something divine in the doing.
+More importantly, he seemed to have found some higher meaning in the doing.
 I understood in that moment that, even unpaid, I should take up the pen, simply because it was in my nature to do, and was something for which I made too little time.
 It was a lesson, which, in time, I forgot after my return to the rat-race of working life in Canada only to be recollected and followed when I came to spend more time here.
 The day I started to write not for money or accolades or in search of fame, but for its own soul-enriching value, I became a writer.

 I think of the Muchi during a sweaty afternoon as I research a piece I am writing on a different intersection in Gariahat, a stone’s throw away from Golpark, where roadside markets thrive.
 I watch as a dark suns-soaked man, squeezes dye made from an herbal concoction in a floral pattern, out of a plastic dispenser.
 It falls on the delicate arm of a young bride to be, named Sweta, a statuesque Punjabi, pretty with a milkish complexion, and large eyes lined with the black paint of Kajol.
 Her nose is an elegant, if excessively pointy, hanger for a gold ring, which rests above her full lips.